 Here at Clearview Contacts, we accept all major credit cards and Paypal, and we also take insurance and FSA credit cards.
 Create an account to make the process easy when you return or you may order as a guest.

 We are a family-owned business and are here to assist you at anytime.
-We welcome any suggestions that you may have.
 Please call us personally on our cell phone 270-556-0100 if you need assistance.